summerwind/whitebox-controller/docs/getting-started.md

 }
 ```

 Now that you understand the input and output, let's implement `reconciler.sh`.
-Implement a reconcier that outputs the value of the `.spec.message` field to stderr and sets the valud `completed` to the `.status.phase` field.
+Implement a reconciler that outputs the value of the `.spec.message` field to stderr and sets the value `completed` to the `.status.phase` field.

 ```
 $ vim reconciler.sh